 - Chrono Crusade also has this, referred to as, "The Astral Line".

 - The rukh from Magi – Labyrinth of Magic, which comes in white or black.
 White rukh is created from those who live within life's flow and follow fate, and is drawn to positive emotions.
 Black rukh is created from those who try to defy that flow and destiny, and is drawn to negative emotions like malice.
+Turns out it's the other way around: White Rukh embodies the free will of mortals and the ability to persevere without destiny.
+Black Rukh is the will of a "god" who once trapped mortals in a destiny of suffering and wishes to do so again.

 - Comic book example: The Speed Force in The DCU is sometimes portrayed like this.